 "...influenced by the neoclassicism of Stravinsky and the open harmonies of Copland, the delightful work sparkled with bright timbres, busy textures and rhythmic energy." -Cleveland Plain Dealer on a Cleveland Chamber Symphony performance of Interchangeable Parts

-My music has been performed by the Cleveland Chamber Symphony, the California E.A.R.
+His music has been performed by the Cleveland Chamber Symphony, the California E.A.R.
 Unit, Speculum Musicae, the Woodlands Symphony Orchestra, the Rapides Symphony Orchestra, the Rice University Shepherd School of Music Symphony Orchestra, the Omaha Chamber Music Society/Analog Arts Ensemble, flutist Peter Sheridan, the Greater Cleveland Flute Society, FiveOne Experimental Orchestra, the 20/21 Ensemble, VOX, the Kuttner and Enso Quartets, the Cleveland Youth Wind Symphony, and the wind ensembles of Baldwin-Wallace College, Ohio University, the University of Alaska, Illinois State University and Texas A&M University.
-I've also been a featured composer at the MusicX Festival at the University of Cincinnati and The California E.A.R.
+He has also been a featured composer at the MusicX Festival at the University of Cincinnati and The California E.A.R.
 Unit’s composer seminar at Arcosanti.
-My electroacoustic music has been featured at the IDEAS Festival of Digital Arts and the LaTex Electroacoustic Music Festival.
+His electroacoustic music has been featured at the IDEAS Festival of Digital Arts and the LaTex Electroacoustic Music Festival.
 One of these works, Bounce, has been choreographed by Houston dance artist Nancy Ku.
 Skywriting for alto flute has been recorded by international soloist Linda Wetherill for the anthology New Music for Solo Alto or Solo Bass Flute, published by Southeast Missouri State University.